 - Ensure that the mat is flat and edges are not curled; SnapMat looks for a rectangle that is the same proportions as the cutting mat.

-- Hold the mobile device parallel to the mat, with steady hands, when taking the picture (What if I can't hold it steady?).
+- Hold the mobile device parallel to the mat, with steady hands, when taking the picture.

 - Ensure that your material does not hang off the edges of the mat.